ngs-docs/angus/quality-and-trimming.md

 done
 ```

+A note on variables: We can either refer a variable as `$filename` or `${filename}`.
+They mean the same thing,
+but using `{}` explicitly tells bash when we are done refering to the variable.
+This makes it safer to refer
+to variables, especially when we're combining it with other text.
+This is different than `()`, which tells bash
+that we want to execute something.

-This script will go through each for the filenames that end with `fastq.gz` and
+The `for` loop above will go through each for the filenames that end with `fastq.gz` and
 run Trimmomatic for it.

 Questions: